Skip to main content

 “Part of the reason that some of the comparisons to Lolita upset me has nothing to do with the writing, but because I think it’s too easy to look at Lamb and go, ‘Oh, he’s a pedophile!’ and put him in the same category as Humbert and not talk about him or worry that we might have anything in common with him.”

 Lolita is where viewers tend to go first, but I’d argue Lamb’s closest equivalent is Leon: The Professional.
-That film also follows the unconventional bond between a neglected pre-adolescent girl and an emotionally warped adult man.
+That film also follows the unconventional bond between a neglected pre-adolescent girl and an emotionally stunted adult man.
 Here, the family of eleven-year-old Matilda is taken out by corrupt DEA officers, and Matilda takes refuge with her neighbor, the enigmatic Leon.
 When she learns that her neighbor is a hitman, she asks him to train her in the art of the assassin, and in the process these two lost souls develop a close bond.

-A portion of the audience has also assigned sexual love onto this story, and that claim is not entirely baseless.
-There are a few points where Matilda makes romantic gestures to Leon (which he never reciprocates).
-But Matilda’s bids for romance read more as her way of reaching for a maturity that is beyond her as a helpless child in a world that is cruel to people who can’t look after themselves.
 She is trying to use Leon as a springboard into maturation the same as she does when she asks Leon to teach her how to be an assassin.
-Neither of these shortcuts to adulthood are paths the film ultimately allows or encourages Matilda to tread, by the by.
-I guess I can’t dismiss the sexual reading completely, but it’s worth acknowledging that the most commonly cited bits of evidence for this being a grooming narrative rely on extra-textual factors, like director Luc Besson’s habit of marrying much younger women (including an actual teenager), rather than anything in the text itself.
+(Neither of these shortcuts to adulthood are paths the film ultimately allows or encourages Matilda to tread, by the by.)
+I guess I can’t dismiss the sexual reading completely, but it’s worth acknowledging that the most commonly cited bits of evidence rely on extra-textual factors, like director Luc Besson’s habit of marrying much younger women (including an actual teenager), rather than anything in the text itself.
 Leon and Matilda develop a powerfully close bond, yes, but they are also brought together by extreme circumstances.

 Matilda grew up with emotionally neglectful parents, and Leon is the first person to show her what a real home could feel like.
 Meanwhile, Leon’s line of work surrounds him with death and corruption, and finally caring for someone gives him the chance to nurture life instead of taking it.
 Their relationship is characterized more as a child-parent relationship in the vein of The Last of Us than anything resembling Lolita.
 Claiming that two people could never feel such deep love without one or both being horny for the other (especially when one of them is a literal child) buys into a lot of steep prepositions about human behavior, and it entirely ignores an underlying human need for connection that cuts across barriers like age and transcends simple biological impulse.
-Lamb feels inspired by a similar train of thought.

 A Perfect World does something very similar.
 In this film, Kevin Costner is an escaped criminal who takes an 8-year-old boy hostage to cover his tracks.
 The two end up becoming good friends, even entering a surrogate father-son relationship, which is where the film finds its emotional core.
 Even though the relationship is built on a literal kidnapping, the audience is still meant to root for these two, and the film pulls it off for a number of reasons.